Bachelor of Medicine, Bachelor of Surgery: Pakistan

 In Pakistan, a medical school is more often referred to as a medical college.
-The full-form of MBBS is Bachelor of Medicine, Bachelor of Surgery.
-It is a 5-year course plus one-year internship in affiliated hospital that can be completed from a college recognized by the Pakistan Medical Commission, to receive a degree titled MBBS (Medical colleges in Pakistan).
+It is a 5-year course plus one-year internship in affiliated hospital that can be completed from a college recognized by the Pakistan Medical and Dental Council (PMDC).
 Medical colleges may also teach Post Graduate courses such as FCPS and diplomas.
 A medical college is affiliated with a university as a department which usually has a separate campus.
-Currently, there is a total of 114 medical colleges in Pakistan, 44 of which are public and 70 private.
-All but two colleges are listed in International Medical Education Directory.